maxaldunate/git-advanced/README.md

-# git-advanced
-Advanced Git Tips and Trciks
+# Advanced Git Tips and Tricks
-by Enrico Campidoglio
+Git-advanced by Enrico Campidoglio at Pluralsight
-Pluralsight

 ## Add-ons

 for win
 ### posh-git
 for unix